 We gained an understanding of and evaluated Alfen N.V.'s process with regards to the capitalisation of development costs.
 We primarily relied on substantive testing procedures, based on efficiency considerations.

 As part of our risk assessment procedures, we performed look-back procedures.
-We verified that the products or systems capitalised in prior years have been sold in 2020.
-The products and systems have generated sales or are further developed in 2020.
+We verified that the products or systems capitalised in prior years were sold in 2021.
+The products and systems generated sales or are further developed in 2021.